wangzelin007/microsoft-notes/2021/code-review/command review guide.md

 - Sorry, because the comments were resolved a little late, and included upgrading api-version, this poses a risk to the quality of CLI and may blocking CLI release.
 Therefore, this PR cannot catch up with the release of this sprint.
 Next time, please try to get the PR ready on the code completion date.
 The release time of the next sprint is 2022-02-08 (this is also the milestone we set at the beginning for this PR)

+Please make sure to get this pr ready to merge before 2022/05/20.
+Otherwise, this PR cannot catch up with the release of this sprint.
+And the release time of the next sprint is 2022/07/05.

 Could you take it as high priority since currently Azure CLI release is blocked by this issue and we need to ship it tomorrow.
 Thanks a lot.

 Title: